nishatzaman/datasciencecoursera/Getting and Cleaning Data Project/CodeBook.md

 *activities (activity_labels.txt):* Has 6 rows and 2 columns.
 This data set contains a list of all the activities performed by the participants and their corresponding labels.

-3. **Merge the training and test sets to create a single data set.**
+**3. Merge the training and test sets to create a single data set.**
 *x_set*: Has 10299 rows and 561 columns.
 Was created through using the **rbind()** function on 'x_train' and 'x_test'.

 *y_set*: Has 10299 rows and 1 column.
 Was created through using the **rbind()** function on 'y_train' and 'y_test'.